meaad-farag/SM_Chatbot/README.md

  - Responsible for responding and interacting with customers.

- - The program should automatically send the send advertisements to customers.
+ - The program should automatically send the advertisements to customers.

  - The program should automatically send what has been added recently on accounts to the customers.